MicrosoftDocs/xamarin-docs/docs/ios/watchos/platform/workout-apps.md

 3. **watchOS 3 `OutdoorRunDelegate.cs`** - A custom `HKWorkoutSessionDelegate` to handle events for the workout.

 > [!IMPORTANT]
-> **NOTE:** The code shown in the following sections only includes the parts required to implement the new, enhanced features provided to Workout apps in watchOS 3.
+> The code shown in the following sections only includes the parts required to implement the new, enhanced features provided to Workout apps in watchOS 3.
 All supporting code and the code to present and update the UI is not included but can be easily created by following our other watchOS documentation.<p/>